nervosnetwork/mercury/docs/migration.md

 ### From v0.2.0-beta.4

 Upgrading from v0.2.0-beta.4 version do not need to resynchronize data.
-However, it should be noted that the `extra_filter` field of `Record` strcuture has been changed:
+However, it should be noted that the `extra_filter` field of `Record` strcuture add a new `Freezed` type.

-* The semantics has been changed.

-* Add a new type `Freezed`.

-If you are using [SDK](https://github.com/nervosnetwork/mercury#sdk-support) to connect to mercury, you only need to upgrade the SDK version, otherwise you need to adapt the `Record` structure.
+If you are using [SDK](https://github.com/nervosnetwork/mercury#sdk-support) to connect to mercury, you only need to upgrade the SDK version to 0.101.1, otherwise you need to adapt the `Record` structure.